MrArbri/MrArbri/README.md

-<h1>Thank you for your interest in my GitHub Profile!</h1>
+<h1 align="center">Thank you for your interest in my GitHub Profile!</h1>

-<p>Hello! 👋 <br> I'm Arbër, a passionate junior Full Stack Web Developer with experience in website design and database development. <br> I have strong technical skills and enjoy collaborating with others.
+<p align="center">Hello! 👋 <br> I'm Arbër, a passionate junior Full Stack Web Developer with experience in website design and database development. <br> I have strong technical skills and enjoy collaborating with others.
 Excited to learn, collaborate and contribute more in the IT sector!</p>

 <h2>Technologies I work with</h2>